-Stuff crepes with shredded chicken and mushrooms and smother them with a delicious sauce for a perfect dinner.
-The lemon rosemary béchamel will likely become a staple, you’ll want to put it on all the things!
-This recipe is a perfect make ahead for a dinner party or a fabulous upgrade to a family meal.
-You can even use leftover or rotisserie chicken to make it super easy!
+Stuff crepes with shredded chicken and mushrooms and smother them with a delicious cream sauce for a perfect dinner.
+The lemon rosemary béchamel will likely become a staple, you’ll want to put it on everything.

 Mushrooms seem to be one of those love or hate foods.
 The thought of eating a fungus is enough to turn some people’s stomachs, but the taste makes some people always want more!

 Our house is firmly in the can’t get enough camp.
 If you disagree, we’ll take yours.

 Don’t let the mushrooms turn you off if you aren’t a fan.
 These savory crepes would be amazing without them.